MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ### -ManagedIdentityAccountId
 **Note**: This parameter is available in version 2.0.6-Preview7 or later of the module.

 The ManagedIdentityAccountId parameter specifies the user-assigned managed identity that you're using to connect.
-A valid value for this parameter is application ID of the service principal that corresponds the the user-assigned managed identity in Azure.
+A valid value for this parameter is the application ID (GUID) of the service principal that corresponds to the user-assigned managed identity in Azure.

-You must use this parameter with the Organization parameter.
+You must use this parameter with the Organization parameter and the ManagedIdentity switch.

 For more information about connecting with managed identity, see [Use Azure managed identities to connect to Exchange Online PowerShell](https://learn.microsoft.com/powershell/exchange/connect-exo-powershell-managed-identity).